 During the lease term in Mount Vernon

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Mount Vernon, the renter must allow us to go into the rental.
-Some solid reasons to access rental are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Mount Vernon, the renter must allow us to go into the rental home.
+Some justifiable reasons to go into rental property are to:

 - Inspect the rental,